IJCAI23AutoMates/IJCAI23AutoMates..github.io/cfp.md

 | Camera Ready              | TBD                      |

 Topics of interest for submission include, but are not limited to:
-- No-code-low-code teaching methods
+- Teaching methods for no-code/low-code users
-- AI for digital apprentice
+- AI for digital apprentices
 - Novel AI approaches for digital automation and robotic process automation
-- Natural language for digital interaction and action transformers
+- Natural language processing for digital interaction and action transformers
 - Multi-modal-based semantic representation of UI actions
 - Multi-modal-based interfaces and human-computer interaction with digital apprentices
-- Prompt- and dialog-based specification of tasks
+- Specification of tasks using prompts and dialogue
 - End-user programming, validation, and supervision of AI-based automation systems
-- Human-in-the-loop AI, human-AI collaboration, human-centered AI
+- Human-in-the-loop AI, human-AI collaboration, and human-centered AI
-- Training and feedback approaches in support of end-user customization of work
+- Training and feedback approaches to support end-user customization of work
-- Program generation and validation techniques (e.g, program synthesis)
+- Program generation and validation techniques, such as program synthesis
 - Training and supervision methods
-- AI teammate
+- AI as a teammate, and digital labor

 ## Submission Details